Extreme event probability estimation using PDE-constrained optimization and large deviation theory, with application to tsunamis: Probability estimation using second-order approximation of extreme event set

 \end{proof} Note that the condition $\<\xi,(I-\xisnorm H)\xi\> >0$ in \cref{lm:SO} is equivalent to $1/\xisnorm > \<\xi,H\xi\>/\|\xi\|^2 $.
 Geometrically, this condition means that the curvature of the centered circle through $\xistar$ must be an upper bound for the eigenvalues of $H_1$, i.e., the projection of $H$ onto the space orthogonal to $e_1$.
 This circle is the level set through $\xistar$ of the rate function for the standard normal distribution.
 In the generalization of \cref{lm:SO} presented next, such a condition follows from the second-order optimality condition of the LDT-minimizer.
 This result uses the affine transformation \eqref{eq:PE-affine transfer} and applies \cref{lm:SO} to obtain an approximation of $P^{SO}(z)$ in \eqref{eq:PE-SORM}. \begin{theorem}[Second-order approximation for general Gaussian distributions] Let \Gaussiancase, denote as $\thetastar(z)$ the optimizer with $\lambda>0$ of \eqref{eq:LDT-min}, and define the rotation operator as in \eqref{eq:PE-affine transfer}.
-Additionally, assume $F$ is twice continuously differentiable and the minimizer $\thetastar$ satisfies that $\invC -\lambda \nabla^2_\theta F(\thetastar)$ is positive definite (as opposed to positive semidefinite), i.e., a second-order sufficient condition.
+Additionally, assume $F$ is twice continuously differentiable and $\thetastar$ is also the unique global minimizer of $I(\cdot ) $on $\mathcal{Q}(z)$, satisfying that $I_n -\lambda (\halfC)^\top \nabla^2_\theta F(\thetastar) \halfC\succeq c_0 I_n$ with $c_0>0$.
 Then, the second-order approximation $P^{SO}(z)$ defined in \eqref{eq:PE-SORM} can be approximated as

 where the asymptotic estimate holds for $z\to\infty$.
 As before, $\lambda_i(\cdot)$ is the $i$-th eigenvalue and $\Proj$ is the projection onto the subspace orthogonal to the first basis vector. \end{theorem} \begin{proof} Using \eqref{eq:PE-dF xi}, the set $\mathcal{Q}(z)$ defined in \eqref{eq:PE-Q(z)} is affinely transformed to